Panda Express Allergen Menu

 Final Thoughts

-The Panda Express allergen menu helps customers make more informed choices, but it’s not designed for strict allergen avoidance.
-Soy, wheat, nuts, and shellfish are common across the menu, and cross-contact is possible in all locations.
+The Panda Express allergen guide helps customers make more informed dining choices, but it is not designed for strict allergen avoidance.
+Common allergens such as soy, wheat, nuts, and shellfish are widely used across the menu, and cross-contact remains a possibility at all locations due to shared cooking environments.

 FAQ’s